Agoric/documentation/main/zoe/guide/contracts/barter-exchange.md

 things.
 It doesn't require registration of Issuers.
 If two offers satisfy each other, it exchanges the specified amounts in each side's want clause.

+Since it pays no attention to keywords, and doesn't require registration of issuers, it can handle trades between goods of any type.
+It's like conventional "barter" in that there's no common currency.
+"I have cantelopes and am looking for pillow cases."
+It keeps an order book, and each time it receives a new offer, it looks for matches throughout the order book.

 The Barter Exchange only accepts offers that look like `{ give: { In: amount }, want: { Out: amount}` }